aytee17/gtfs-to-sqlite/README.md

 Checks the feed contains all required files and attributes according to the specification

 * **Up to date**:
-Changes to the spec does not require an update to the tool.
+Changes to the [GTFS specification](http://gtfs.org/reference/) does not require an update to the tool.
 Read the wiki for full details.

 * **Agnostic**:
-All data is parsed 'as is'.
 Information will not be added, modified or removed when generating the database.

 ## Installation
 ### macOS